netography/neto-mcp/neto_mcp_server/nql-guide.md

 ### CIDR Notation

 - IP fields can be searched with CIDR notation if desired.
 For example, `10.0.0.0/24` will match `10.0.0.1`

-> 📘 CIDR (Classless Inter-Domain Routing)
->
-> CIDR is a method for allocating IP addresses and routing Internet Protocol packets.
-CIDR uses a suffix (e.g., `/24`) to specify the exact number of bits that represent the network portion of the address.
-For example, `192.168.0.0/24` defines a network with addresses ranging from `192.168.0.0` to `192.168.0.255`.
-CIDR is commonly used in routing, firewall rules, and network segmentation to precisely define IP address ranges.

 ## Operators